DHTMLX/docs-diagram/docs/api/editor/linegap_property.md

 ### Description

 @short: Optional.
-Adds an offset for two connected shapes, and fills the gap with an additional line
+Sets the distance to the right-angled bend of a connector line

 ### Usage